Robik123445/desktop-tutorial/README.md

                   version="1.0", category="toolpath")
 ```

-Use the plugin manager to load and query available plugins:
+Use the plugin manager to load and query available plugins.
+These helpers are
+available at package import time and fall back to no-ops if plugin dependencies
+are missing, so importing ``cam_slicer`` never fails:

 ```python
 from cam_slicer import load_plugins, reload_plugins, get_plugin, get_all_plugins